 You're struggling with how to focus on portraits.
 Read this article for a complete guide to getting perfect sharp focus in every one of your portraits.
+No where in photography is focus as important as in portraits.

 How To Focus For Portraits